 Additionally, a person could be considered "under the influence" if their normal faculties, such as their cognitive and motor abilities, were impaired because of the substance.

 At Branstad & Olson, we recognize that the arresting officer may have collected evidence to help the prosecution prove that the driver was under the influence while operating a vehicle.
 However, we also know that improper procedures could diminish the integrity of such evidence.
 When we take on a case, we examine the preliminary tests run on the driver, the chemical test analyses, and other logs and reports to determine if anything may have skewed the results.
-Our first-offense OWI attorneys in Des Moines are prepared to do what it takes to protect your rights.
+Our DUI first offense attorneys in Des Moines are prepared to do what it takes to protect your rights.

-Penalties for a First-Time OWI
+Penalties for an Iowa OWI First Offense

 The potential punishments include the following: